Anchorage Municipality Court Records

 Arrest and Booking Information

 Current inmate and booking data for individuals held at the Anchorage Correctional Complex is maintained by the Alaska Department of Corrections.
-The Vine system provides automated custody status notifications, and the Department of Corrections posts an online offender search tool.
+The Vine system provides automated custody status notifications, and the Department of Corrections also offers an online offender search tool.

-For records of arrests made by local law enforcement, contact:
+For arrest records made by local law enforcement, contact:

 Address: 4501 Elmore Road, Anchorage, AK 99507